 According to a release, guests to Mermaid Museum will find many interactive, Siren-inspired moments.
 These include a photo spot that allows guests to look as though they’re floating in an underwater garden; a 360-degree animated underwater projection and soundscape; a ‘scale’ wall made from sequins; and a live ‘mermaid.’
 Another room operates as the Bristol Cove Mermaid Store, where actors will show guests various artifacts from the town’s history and banter via mermaid-related gossip.

 The Mermaid Museum is open at Goya Studios, 1541 N Cahuenga Blvd., March 22- 23 from 3 to 9 p.m., and March 24- 25 from noon to 6 p.m.
-Admission is free.
+Admission is free with RSVP.
 Siren premieres on Freeform March 29.
 Watch the trailer below: